View Robert Schurig's Obituary on CJOnline.com and share memories

 |

 Mike was born September 23, 1931 in Schenectady, NY, the son of Otto R. and Elizabeth J. (Walsh) Schurig.
-He graduated from the Albany Academy in Schenectady and Colgate University.
+He graduated from the Albany Academy in Schenectady, NY and earned a Bachelor of Science Degree from Colgate University in 1954.

-He served in the U.S. Air Force from 1955 to 1967 where he was a RB-66 reconnaissance aircraft commander pilot in Vietnam.
-He retired from the Air National Guard as a Lt.
-Colonel.
-He received the Distinguished Flying Cross and the Air Medal with 9 clusters, Vietnam Campaign Medal.

-He was employed by United Airlines for over 25 years, based in Denver, CO, retiring in 1993.
+He served 24 years as a pilot in the United States Air Force and the New Jersey National Guard.
+He received the Distinguished Flying Cross and the Air Medal with 9 clusters during the Vietnam War while flying the RB-66 Reconnaissance Aircraft.
+He retired from the military as a Lieutenant Colonel.
+Mike was also a pilot for United Airlines for 26 years and retired as a Captain on the 737 in 1993.
+Mike loved his family, his country, and Washburn Ichabod football.

-Mike married Margaret Ann Roche in ????.
-She died in 1998.
-Survivors include sons, Robert M. (Michele) Schurig, Jr., Brighton, MI, Craig (Louisa) Schurig, Topeka; daughter Terry (David) Mattingly, Somers Point, NJ; 9 grandchildren; 4 great-grandchildren; and niece, Elizabeth (Chris) Angelucci, Hamilton Square, NJ.
+Mike married Margaret Ann Roche, from Rochester NY in 1956.
+She died in 1998 at the age of 66.
+He is preceded in death by his parents and a sister, Janet Elizabeth Araszewski.
+Survivors include sons, Robert M. (Michele) Schurig, Jr., Brighton, MI and Craig (Louisa) Schurig, Topeka; daughter Terry (David) Mattingly, Somers Point, NJ; a niece, Elizabeth (Chris) Angelucci, Hamilton Square, NJ; 9 grandchildren and 6 great-grandchildren.

 No services are planned at this time.
-Inurnment will be in Arlington National Cemetery.
+Mike's family will gather at a later date at Arlington National Cemetery for the Inurnment.

 Penwell-Gabel Funeral Home is assisting with arrangements.
 To leave a special message for the family online, visit www.PenwellGabelTopeka.com